thomasekdahlN/wealthprognosis-app/README.md

 - Showing all values compared to KPI index (relative value) and how we perform compared to kpi
 - Refactoring and cleanup of code
 - More TDD / tests
-- F.I.R.E - Use up 4% of partly sellable assets from wishPensionYear to DeathYear to see how it handles.
-Not needed anymore since using up a divisor of your assets (1/10) until you die is a better way to use up sellable assets.
+- F.I.R.E - Use up 4% of partly liquid assets from wishPensionYear to DeathYear to see how it handles.
+Not needed anymore since using up a divisor of your assets (1/10) until you die is a better way to use up liquid assets.
 - Retrieving asset values from API, like Crypto/Fond/stocks

 ## Config